-Upon completion of the all requirements participants will be able to receive credit through San Francisco State University's Department of Ethnic Studies and Extended Learning Program as well as receive a Youth Development Certification.
+Upon completion of the all requirements participants will be able to receive a certificate of completion from DCYF.
+In addition, participants who complete the Youth Development and Healing Centered Engagement Specialization will receive credit through San Francisco State University's Department of Ethnic Studies and Extended Learning Program as well as receive a Youth Development Certification.
 We wanted to bring an additional value to this approach.
 Our goal is to help build quality programs, increase the skill level of program staff thus increasing the number of skilled youth workers within the field and to help agencies provide the high quality services that the children, youth and families in San Francisco deserve.